Back to all articles

 The most common route for non-EU nationals working for a Czech employer.

-• Validity: up to 2 years, renewable
+• Validity: up to 2 years, renewable (eligible for Permanent Residence after 5 years)

 EU Blue Card